How to Prepare Radio Scripts for Production

 4* JOHNNY-BOY: Look out!
 They've thrown a refrigerator out the window!

-5. SOUND: REFRIGERATOR CRASH.
+5. LIVE SFX: REFRIGERATOR CRASH.
 WALLA-SCREAMS.

 (SIGH) Sadly, Johnny-Boy wound up just one more ghost.